gethinode/docs/content/en/docs/latest/components/icon.md

 {{< release version="v0.8.0" >}}

 Use the `icon` shortcode to quickly add a Font Awesome icon to your content.
 You can also use `fa` for regular icons, `fab` for brand icons, and `fas` for solid icons.
-As an example, the following shortcodes show a square check, a brand logo, and a circle check.
+As an example, the following shortcodes show a square check, a brand logo, a circle check, and a custom icon.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}